Jason Latimer: Impossible Science

-July 2015, Latimer launched Impossible Science Experience; a stage show dedicated to inspiring wonder and curiosity on an academic level through illusion design in fields of Physics, Chemistry, Mathematics, Engineering, and Psychology.
+July 2015, Latimer launched Impossible Science Experience; a stage show concerning illusion design in fields of Physics, Chemistry, Mathematics, Engineering, and Psychology.

 Wizard Wars

 Jason Latimer is one of the judges with Penn & Teller and Christen Gerhart on the contest reality television series Wizard Wars on the Syfy channel.

 The Magicians

 In 2012, Latimer competed against the Scottish magic duo Barry and Stuart and British comedy magician Pete Firman in all categories of magic on the second season of the British television series The Magicians.
 The winner was determined by the British public vote.
 Over the course of six specials, Latimer was named the season's winner and series champion of season 2 of The Magicians.

 The World Championships of Magic

 Jason Latimer is the third American in history to be awarded magic's highest honor of being titled "The Grand Prix World Champion of Magic" in 2003 by the International Federation of Magic Societies (FISM) The two previous American winners of the "Grand Prix" are Lance Burton of the Monte Carlo Hotel and Casino in Las Vegas, Nevada in 1982 and close up magician Johnny Ace Palmer in 1988.
 Latimer was awarded multiple "World Championship" titles and FISM awards in categories of close-up magic and in the invention & design.